SOMAS2023/SOMAS2023/docs/Rules and Implementation.md

    2. Agents of the same colour as the lootbox will receive a set number of points each.
    3. If more than one bike colides with a lootbox during one epoch, the energy will be split between the bikes equally.

-## Audi Collision
+## Awdi Collision
-An Audi targets the slowest bike.
-When an Audi collides with a lootbox:
+An Awdi targets the slowest bike.
+When an Awdi collides with a lootbox:
    1. All agents on the bike die.

 ## Physics Boundaries